Cancer

 mutations, since their DNA is incorporated into

-of the genetic wreckage carried by the BRCA1 breast
+of the genetic wreckage accumulated by the BRCA1 breast

 cancer